Mashashi/javaroles/README.md

 ## Use it

-If you use maven, gradel or other build tool you can easily add this library to any project via `jipack.io`
+If you use maven, gradel or other build tool you can easily add this library to any project via `jipack.io`.

-For maven just add the following to your `pom.xml`
+For maven just add the following to your `pom.xml`.

 ```xml
 	<repositories>
 		<repository>